olucasandrade/youjustneedpostgres/README.md

 You just need postgres.
-Click on the link and I can prove you.
+Click on the link and I will prove it to you.